MBA for Product Management

 Pros

 - Higher Salary.
 Having an MBA enables professionals to earn more money.
-After earning an MBA degree or online degree, professionals can earn an average base salary of $91,372 out of school with those working in consulting can make an average base salary of $152,470.
+After earning an MBA degree or online degree, professionals can earn an average base salary of $91,372 out of school while those working in consulting can make an average base salary of $152,470.
 MBA recipients can also earn thousands of dollars in bonuses if the professional succeeds as a product manager.
 They may even receive sign-on bonuses for joining a company as well as earn performance bonuses or stock options if they meet certain targets throughout the year.

 - Network Expanded.
 By attending an MBA program, a professional can gain a larger network of other professionals within their class years as well as through their professors and business leaders.
 Also, students gain a network through the school’s alumni and professional networks.